codeigniter4/CodeIgniter4/user_guide_src/source/testing/overview.rst

 The static methods ``setUpBeforeClass()`` and ``tearDownAfterClass()`` run before and after the entire test case, whereas the protected methods ``setUp()`` and ``tearDown()`` run between each test.

-If you implement any of these special functions make sure you run their parent as well so extended test cases do not interfere with staging:
+If you implement any of these special functions, make sure you run their parent as well so extended test cases do not interfere with staging:

 .. literalinclude:: overview/003.php